Princeton · New Jersey

 Outside scholarships reduce the Princeton grant dollar-for-dollar.
 Students may recover reduced funds for a one-time computer purchase.

 Outside scholarships are considered financial assistance and reduce the Princeton grant dollar-for-dollar after external funds are accounted for.
 Because Princeton's aid is already all-grant with no loans, there is no self-help component to replace first.
-Students may request to use a portion of recovered funds toward a one-time computer purchase.
-Failure to disclose outside funding may result in disciplinary action.
+Students may request to use a portion of recovered funds toward a one-time computer purchase, up to $3,500 in hardware (this benefit is forfeited if outside scholarships fully replace the Princeton grant).
+Outside funding must be reported via the Outside Scholarship Reporting Form in the My Financial Aid portal; failure to disclose may result in disciplinary action.

 Source